Productive Morning Routine- 8 Tips For Starting the Day

-When you spend time planning out certain aspects of your day the night before, you eliminate a lot of extra thought and stress out of your morning.
+Your morning ritual really starts the night before.
+When you spend time planning out certain aspects of your day the night before, you eliminate a lot of extra thought and stress from your morning.
 Start by writing down a list of your most important tasks.
 Knowing what you need to get done and structuring your day around that will greatly increase your productivity for the day.

 Place your most important tasks at the top of your list and keep wring by order of importance.
 You can now focus on checking off your top priority items throughout the day.
 Set out your clothes for the next morning.
-Knowing exactly what you’re going to wear saves the time and stress of putting together an outfit.
+Knowing exactly what you’re going to wear saves the time and stress of putting together an outfit before you start work.
 Place a large glass of water by your bed to drink as soon as you wake up.
 Taking a few minutes each night to plan for the day can help even the most motivated morning people be successful in their routines.

 Waking Up At The Right Time

-Contrary to what we often hear, you can have a productive morning routine without setting your alarm for 5 am.
+Contrary to what we often hear, you can have a productive morning routine without setting your alarm clock for 5 am.
 Waking up early and starting your day before the sun rises is great if you’re a morning person.
 However, if you’re a person who finds it difficult to fall asleep before midnight, it’s more important to get a good night’s sleep.
+You shouldn’t feel that you have to wake up early to be a productive person.
 Waking up at a later hour feeling refreshed is much more conducive to leading a productive morning.
-Aim for 8 hours of sleep for optimal productive performance.
+Everyone, night owls included, should aim for 8 hours of sleep for optimal productive performance.

 Whatever time you set your alarm for, try and wake up at the same time every day to get your body used to that schedule.
 According to psychologist Ron Friedman we typically have about a three-hour window where we are most focused.
 After that our productivity levels begin to dip.
 So whatever time you wake up, be it 5 am or 10 am, take advantage of those first waking hours of the day.